-The Eureka College Red Devils will call upon their rich history to unite under one common goal for the 2014-15 academic year. #SwingTheAx will be the rallying cry for the over 170 student-athetes at Eureka College, but it will also look to unite their fans, alumni, friends and student population.
+The Eureka College Red Devils call upon their rich history to unite under one common goal. #SwingTheAx is the rallying cry for the student-athetes at Eureka College, but it also unites their fans, alumni, friends and student population.

-"#SwingTheAx is how I want everyone affiliated with our student-athletes to think," said Director of Athletics Steve Thompson as he rolled the initiative out to the student-athletes recently.
-"It seems so simple but it is much deeper to me, our student-athletes, and I hope our alums."
+"#SwingTheAx is how I want everyone affiliated with our student-athletes to think," Director of Athletics Steve Thompson said when he rolled the initiative out to the student-athletes in 2014.
+"It seems so simple, but it is much deeper to me, our student-athletes, and I hope our alums."

-In 1957 Eureka Alum and 40th President of the United States Ronald Reagan returned to deliever the commencement address.
-Towards the end of that speech Reagan said, "You today are smarter than we were.
-You are better educated and better informed than we were twenty-five years ago, and that is part of your heritage.
-You enjoy these added benefits because, more than 100 years ago near this very spot, a man PLUNGED AN AX into a tree and said; Here we will build a school for our children."
+Ronald Wilson Reagan, a 1932 Eureka College graduate and the 40th President of the United States, returned to campus to deliever the commencement address in 1957.
+Near the end of his remarks, Reagan said, "You today are smarter than we were.
+You are better educated and better informed than we were 25 years ago, and that is part of your heritage.
+You enjoy these added benefits because, more than 100 years ago near this very spot, a man plunged an ax into a tree and said; Here we will build a school for our children."

 #SwingTheAx was then adapted with the parable of a young woodsman chopping down trees.